-(1) The amounts in this column reflect the Executive Officer's annual profit sharing compensation based on operating income.

-(2) The amounts in this column reflect the aggregate grant date fair value computed in accordance with ASC Topic 718 of the underlying shares granted during the reported years, which includes both performance-based and service-based shares.
-For the performance-based share amounts reported in this column for 2021 that were granted on February 24, 2021, such amounts are based on the probable outcome of the relevant performance conditions as of the grant date and may not ultimately be received by the named Executive Officer.
-Assuming that the highest level of performance conditions are achieved, the aggregate grant date fair value of the performance-based share awards reported in this column would be: Jeffrey S. Gorman, \$375,000; Scott A. King, \$337,500; James C. Kerr, \$300,000; and Brigette A. Burnell, \$225,000.

-- (3) The amounts reflect the non-cash change in pension value recognized for financial statement reporting purposes for the fiscal year ended December 31, 2021, in accordance with SEC Release Nos.
+- (1) The amounts in this column reflect the Executive Officer's annual profit sharing compensation based on operating income. - (2) The amounts in this column reflect the aggregate grant date fair value computed in accordance with ASC Topic 718 of the underlying shares granted during the reported years, which includes both performance-based and service-based shares.
+For the performance-based share amounts reported in this column, such amounts are based on the probable outcome of the relevant performance conditions as of the grant date and may not reflect the value that is ultimately received by the named Executive Officer in respect of such grants.
+Assuming that the highest level of performance conditions are achieved, the aggregate grant date fair value of the 2022 PSU awards reported in this column would be: Scott A. King, \$337,500; James C. Kerr, \$270,000; and Brigette A. Burnell, \$247,500. - (3) The amounts reflect the non-cash change in pension value recognized for financial statement reporting purposes for the fiscal year ended December 31, 2022, in accordance with SEC Release Nos.
 33-8732A; 34-54302A.
 In computing the change in pension value, the Company applies the assumptions used for financial reporting purposes and a measurement date of December 31 for benefit plan determinations.
-The change in pension value is the aggregate increase in the actuarial present value of the respective Executive Officer's accumulated benefit measured on an annual basis from the plan measurement date in 2019 to the measurement date in 2021.
-The Company does not offer nonqualified deferred compensation earnings to any of its employees. - (4) Amounts include taxable life insurance and tax preparation fees, as well as Company contributions to the Company's 401(k) Plan, Employee Stock Purchase Plan, Health Savings Account and Christmas Savings Plan. - (5) Mr.Gorman's "All Other Compensation" includes \$25,000 for calendar year 2021 for tax planning and preparation fees. - (6) Mr. Kerr's "All Other Compensation" includes \$15,760, \$18,875 and \$20,626 for calendar years 2021, 2020 and 2019, respectively for the Company's contributions to his account in the enhanced 401(k) Plan. - (7) Ms. Burnell's "All Other Compensation" includes \$15,810, \$14,215, and \$16,018 for calendar years 2021, 2020, and 2019, respectively, for the Company's contributions to her account in the enhanced 401(k) Plan.
+The change in pension value is the aggregate increase(decrease) in the actuarial present value of the respective Executive Officer's accumulated benefit measured on an annual basis from the plan measurement date in 2020 to the measurement date in 2022.
+The Company does not offer nonqualified deferred compensation earnings to any of its employees.
+For 2022, Mr. Gorman and Mr. King's pension values decreased by \$66,962 and \$77,024, respectively. - (4) Amounts include taxable life insurance and tax preparation fees, as well as Company contributions to the Company's 401(k) Plan, Employee Stock Purchase Plan, Health Savings Account and Christmas Savings Plan. - (5) Mr.Gorman's "All Other Compensation" includes \$21,575, \$25,000 and \$10,500 for calendar years 2022, 2021 and 2020, respectively, for tax planning and preparation fees. - (6) Mr. Kerr's "All Other Compensation" includes \$25,529, \$15,760, and \$18,875 for calendar years 2022, 2021 and 2020, respectively for the Company's contributions to his account in the enhanced 401(k) Plan. - (7) Ms. Burnell's "All Other Compensation" includes \$20,155, \$15,810, and \$14,215 for calendar years 2022, 2021, and 2020, respectively, for the Company's contributions to her account in the enhanced 401(k) Plan.